 Under Minnesota law, an incumbent director who does not receive the requisite vote continues to serve until his or her successor is elected.
 Accordingly, if the proposal to amend the articles is approved, we also will amend our corporate governance guidelines to require incumbent directors who do not receive a majority of the votes cast "for" their election to offer to tender their resignation to our nominating and governance committee.
 The board of directors, taking into account the nominating and governance committee's recommendation, will act on the tendered resignation and publicly disclose its decision within 90 days after the date of the certification of the election results.
 The nominating and governance committee may consider any factors or other recommendations that it considers relevant and appropriate.
 Any director who has offered to tender his or her resignation will not participate in the decision with respect to his or her resignation.
-If the director's resignation is not accepted by the board of directors may choose to appoint a director to fill the vacancy on the board created by the resignation.
+If the director's resignation is not accepted by the board of directors, the director will continue to serve until the next annual meeting and until his or her successor is duly elected.
+If the director's resignation is accepted by the board of directors, the board of directors, the board of directors may choose to appoint a director to fill the vacancy on the board created by the resignation.